-

 Paper Spiders

-Read more: Paper SpidersA well-crafted, witty, moving, bittersweet portrait of a deteriorating psyche, and the ways any human suffering can be transcended with an open heart.
-Cutting close to home for the duo of filmmakers, this experiment in screen intimacy could have gone either way, given the personal stakes embedded in the material, but turned out to be…
+Read more: Paper SpidersA well-crafted, moving, bittersweet portrait of a deteriorating psyche, and the ways any human suffering can be transcended with an open heart.
+Cutting close to home for the duo of filmmakers, this experiment in screen intimacy could have gone either way, given the personal stakes embedded in the material, but turned out a triumph. ★★★★☆

 -